 Lykos' shoulders sagged and he bowed his head, as if in thanks. <Understandable.> Slowly, like a man worried about startling a spooked horse, he stood back up and retook his seat on the bench opposite Glaw.

 <So,> Glaw said, wringing his hands under the duvet, <the duel?>

 <Ah yes, the duel.> Lykos picked the bowl back up and placed it in his lap.
-The miniatures began to dart around its surface again, alternating between jumping between tree branches and rushing over the grass, to strike at each other with fists and whatever weapons they could shape out of the ground.
+The miniatures reformed and began to dart around its surface again, alternating between jumping between tree branches and rushing over the grass, to strike at each other with fists and whatever weapons they could shape out of the ground.